Predaotor/AI-content-Generator/DEPLOYMENT.md

 ---

-**Ready to deploy?** Choose your platform and follow the steps above!
+**Ready to deploy?** Use native deployment - it's simpler and faster! 🚀